 The Company's functional currency and presentational currency, as determined under International Accounting Standard ("IAS") 21, The Effects of Changes in Foreign Exchange Rates, is the United States dollar.
 All of the Company's operating expenses and capital expenditures are paid in the United States dollar except for general and administrative expense of the Canadian parent entity and all historical equity issuances of the Canadian parent which are denominated in Canadian dollars.
 There will continue to be an impact from currency translation and exchange gains and losses, but we believe this translation will have a small impact on our financial results.
-The average Canadian/US dollar exchange rate was \$0.75 for both of the six month periods ended June 30, 2017 and 2016.
+The average Canadian/US dollar exchange rate was \$0.76 and \$0.73 for the three months ended March 31, 2017 and 2016, respectively.